 Depending on the situation, I usually wait to remove the laryngoscope until after I have stopped advancing the endotracheal tube.

-Risk of Dangerous Complications Using a Bougie Is Rare But Real
+Dangerous Complications Using a Bougie Are Rare But Real

 Use a bougie in combination with laryngoscopy under direct vision rather than as a blind stent.
-The bougie is stiff enough to cause damage or perforation of the trachea, bronchi and potentially the esophagus and must be used with caution.
-Other laryngeal and pharyngeal structures could be injured as well.
-A bougie passed through the bifurcation at the carina can cause a bilateral tension pneumothorax: an event that is particularly difficult to diagnose because the trachea remains midline, the heart is usually not displaced, and the breath sounds, though poor, will often be equal.
+The bougie is stiff enough to cause damage or perforation of the trachea, bronchi and potentially the esophagus.
+A bougie can injure other laryngeal and pharyngeal structures as well.
+You must use it with caution.
+A bougie passed through the bifurcation at the carina can cause a bilateral tension pneumothorax.
+Bilateral pneumothorax is particularly difficult to diagnose because:

 However, it is difficult to say “never” in medicine.
-In a life threatening situation where a tube exchanger is not present, you might decide in a particular patient that using a bougie is your best option.
+If a tube exchanger isn’t available in a life-threatening case, using a bougie may be the best option for certain patients.
 If you do decide to use a bougie in this way:

-• be especially cautious that the bougie is inserted only to mid trachea (measure the distance against the outside of the patient before you start)
+- measure the distance against the outside of the patient before you start

-• check breath sounds and be alert to hemodynamic changes
+- check breath sounds and be alert to hemodynamic during and after the procedure

 Tips For Success

 When using a bougie, keep your eyes on the target.
-You may need to rotate the tube to allow passage through the vocal cords if the tip of the tube catches on the anterior commissure.
+If the tube tip catches on the anterior commissure, rotate it to pass through the vocal cords.
 Once the tube is in place, withdraw the bougie and laryngoscope and verify correct placement of the tube.

-Occasionally it’s hard to make the tip of the bougie make the turn upward toward the trachea, especially if the patient can’t extend their neck well or if you can’t open the mouth widely.
 My good friend, anesthesiologist Steve Blum taught me his trick.
-Press the shaft of the bougie lightly against the upper teeth during insertion to force a shallow bend that curves the bougie tip upward toward the larynx.
+Press the shaft of the bougie lightly against the upper teeth during insertion.
+This forces a shallow bend that curves the bougie tip upward toward the larynx.
 The more you press the more it bends, helping you aim around the corner and easing insertion.

 May The Force BeWith You